-Keep in mind that understanding your partner's needs and desires is more likely to improve your sexual relationship than changing the size of your penis.
+Understanding your partner's needs and desires is more likely to improve your sexual relationship than changing the size of your penis.

 Don't believe the hype

 - Pills and lotions.
 These usually contain vitamins, minerals, herbs or hormones that manufacturers claim enlarge the penis.
-None of these products has been proved to work, and some may be harmful.
+None of these products has been proved to work.
+And some may be harmful.

 Vacuum pumps.
 Because pumps draw blood into the penis, making it swell, they're sometimes used to treat erectile dysfunction.